Altinn/altinn-studio-docs/content/app/development/data/options/dynamic-codelists/_index.en.md

 Note that you can have multiple registrations of this interface.
 The correct implementation is resolved by finding the one with the correct id.

 The interface has a property `Id`, which should be set to the optionId, and a method `GetInstanceAppOptionsAsync` for resolving the options.
 This method accepts a language code and a dictionary of key/value pairs.
 Both parameters will typically be query parameters picked up from the controller and passed in.
-Allthough language could be put in the dictionary as well it's decided to be explicit on this particular parameter.
+Although language could be put in the dictionary as well it's decided to be explicit on this particular parameter.
 These parameters are the same as for the open variant of options, in addition the instance id (which identifies both the instance owner and the instance itself) will be passed in.

 The final configuration needed is the `secure`-boolean on the component.
 Example: